Crusiom/COMSW4156-Project/README.md

 - **Health Discussion Platform:**
   - **Functionality:** Provides a platform for patients to consult with doctors, seek medical advice, and engage in discussions with other patients.
   - **Problem Resolution:** Enables patients to have convenient direct interactions with healthcare professionals, fostering a supportive community for sharing medical experiences and advice.
-- **Nursing Home Patient Alert System:**
-  - **Functionality:** Offers an alert system allowing healthcare professionals to promptly respond to patient needs.
-  - **Problem Resolution:** Enhances patient safety in nursing homes, ensuring timely responses to urgent patient requirements.
-Reduces medical risks by providing real-time monitoring and alert features.

 ### Summary

-Through the development of these two client applications, our service has made significant strides in the healthcare sector.
+Through the development of this client application, our service has made significant strides in the healthcare sector.
 The Health Discussion Platform facilitates direct patient-doctor consultations and establishes a supportive patient community.
-The Nursing Home Patient Alert System improves patient safety and provides an efficient tool for healthcare professionals to monitor and respond to patient needs.

-The development of these applications underscores the versatility of our service, addressing specific issues in different domains to deliver valuable services to users.
 Looking ahead, we will continue refining these client applications, enhancing user experiences, and exploring opportunities to expand service applicability to meet a broader range of user needs.